 Mobility Innovation – The Dallas-Fort Worth region is ripe for the nation’s first deployment of automated commercial motor vehicles given the sheer volume of freight it sees, its location along major freight corridors, and the willingness of Texas lawmakers to engage in meaningful discussions on safety and education.
 The IQ® is a living test bed for autonomous transportation and Richardson is interested in identifying strategic partners to create a living laboratory throughout the District where new technology can be tested in a real world environment.
 Richardson works closely with the North Central Texas Council of Governments to prepare our region for a future of connected and automated transportation.

 The North Central Texas Council of Governments has partnered with the Texas Research Alliance and a number of local universities to launch the North Texas Center for Mobility Technologies (NTCMT) to help create a research and development network for local players in the industry.
 One of the NTCMT members is the University of Texas at Dallas, located in Richardson.
 The creation of the center comes as a number of tech companies in the mobility industry have been setting up shop in the region.
 In 2019, Kodiak Robotics announced developing a facility in Lancaster to support its testing and freight operations.
 Then, in 2020, autonomous driving companies Aurora and TuSimple announced plans to open operational hubs in the region.

 Legislation on both the local and state level has shown warmth to the driverless tech ecosystem.
 And with the creation of the NTCMT, its member organizations hope to bring more companies and talent to the region.

-Subscribe to The IQ® to stay up to date with the programs and events for the district.
+Subscribe to The IQ® newsletter and stay up to date with programs and events happening in the district.